takaaki-mizuno/laravel-boilerplate/readme.md

 `mv laravel-boilerplate [your-own-project-name]`

-Create your own repository on GitHub.And you can change origin url to your own remote repository.
+Create your own repository on GitHub.And you can change origin url to your own remote repository and push it.

 `git remote set-url origin [your-git-url]`
+`git push -u origin master`

 And after that, you can add this boilerplate remote repository as another remote url.